Community Research Document

 Funding

-Certificates of Participation โ€” 100% self-funded
+Certificates of Participation — operationally self-funded from user fees post-opening

 Key Metric